technomancy/leiningen/README.md

 ## Plugins

-Leiningen supports plugins which may contain both new tasks and hooks that modify behaviour of existing tasks.
-See
-[the plugins wiki page](https://github.com/technomancy/leiningen/wiki/Plugins) for a full list.
+Leiningen supports plugins which may introduce new tasks.
+See [the plugins wiki page](https://github.com/technomancy/leiningen/wiki/Plugins) for a full list.
 If a plugin is needed for successful test or build runs, (such as `lein-tar`) then it should be added to `:plugins` in